-Does terminology indicate a different approach to mission or are they just words meaning similar things?
+Stressing the tensions: Does terminology indicate a different approach to mission?
+Or do different words mean similar things?

 The overall purpose of the forum is to provide a space to share good practice in defining and teaching key mission concepts.
 This event seeks to explore the contrasting terminology used in training colleges today and in different churches.
 For example, what has been the effect of the move from mission to missional lifestyle for the church?